Promoting and scaling diversification within the management of Amazon forest resources as an Ecosystem-based Adaptation measure in Bolivia

 - Implementing an early warning and monitoring system of non-timber forest products (mainly Brazil nut) by combining technology with local knowledge to plan for periods of low natural production of wild forest resources.

-- Strengthening capacities of local initiatives based on non-timber forest products, identifying and disseminating a portfolio of EbA measures and bottleneck solutions for forest resource management.
+- Strengthening the capacities of local initiatives based on non-timber forest products and identifying and disseminating a portfolio of EbA measures and bottleneck solutions for forest resource management.

 - Promoting the use of AFCCO by local and regional decision-makers.